 Marienburg Castle near Hannover

-Marienburg Castle, situated high above the hills of Calenburger Land, rises up on the south-western slope of Marienberg Hill.
+Another place worth a visit is the Marienburg Castle, situated high above the hills of Calenburger Land.
+It rises up on the south-western slope of Marienberg Hill.
 Visitors to Hannover often include a day trip in their itinerary to this Neo-Gothic castle, which lies some 20 kilometres (12.4 miles) away.
 It used to be the home of the Guelph family, one of the oldest royal houses of not just Germany, but Europe.
 The majestic 9th-century interior designs with original paintings, singular objects of art, and even silver furniture, will take your breath away.
 With a guided tour, visitors can access different private rooms including study rooms of the royal princesses (daughters of King George V and Queen Mary), the Castle Kitchen, the Queen’s Library and so on.
 A classic castle tour costs 8 EUR (roughly 9 USD).

 How to get around Germany for a castle tour

 Traveling around Germany is fairly expensive, but the German infrastructure is high-quality and public transportations are punctual.
 To reduce the commuting costs within Germany, use Flixbus for deals as low as 5 EUR (5.60 USD) to move from one city to another, or book train tickets in advance for reduced fast-train fares.
 Train discounts are also available if you travel with fellow German students with a Deutsch Bahn Card.
 Enjoy exploring the many gorgeous castles of Germany!